exercism/cpp/exercises/practice/all-your-base/.approaches/to-base-ten/content.md

 There are different strategies to convert the input digits to base 10.
 Here is a selection of a few approaches and thoughts on their performance.
 Keep in mind, that the number of digits you need to process is the most important factor for your algorithms performance.
-A simple for loop can be a lot faster for a few digits than a parallel algorithm that has more overhead to be set up.
+A simple for-loop can be a lot faster for a few digits than a parallel algorithm that has more overhead to be set up.

 ## For-loop with `pow`